NikolaiT/IP-Address-API/README.md

 This API strongly emphasizes **datacenter/hosting detection**.
 A complicated hosting detection algorithm was developed to achieve a high detection rate.
 [Thousands of different hosting providers](https://incolumitas.com/pages/Hosting-Providers-List/) are tracked.
 Whois records, public hosting IP ranges from hosting providers and a proprietary hosting discovery algorithm are used to decide whether an IP address belongs to a datacenter or not.

-The API furthermore includes accurate and rich ASN meta-data.
+The API furthermore includes accurate and rich ASN meta data.
 For instance, the API includes raw whois data for each active ASN.
-The ASN type is derived by analyzing the company that owns the AS.
+Fields such as the ASN `type` are derived by analyzing the company that owns the autonomous system.

 ## Quickstart